 I don’t think I need to tell you how cool it is to be able to live on your own, have your own money and eat only ice cream for dinner.
 Plus, it’s not just the addition of freedom but the disappearance of grades and other scholarly responsibilities.
 But what about after the college bell rings?
 Term papers are a thing of the past, no one is going to miss those.
 But you might be missing something that’s more important.
+Here is a list of common [money] things young adults overlook.

 I have been observing Reddit lately for fun.
 Reddit has a sizable portion of early 20-somethings and after a while a lot of the posts sort of repeat itself.
 Different characters with similar stories and similar concerns.
 Some of the centralized issues and conflicts seem preventable but easily overlooked.
 I wanted to attack some of the things at the core because I recall overlooking the same exact things myself.